H33li/IR-Framework/README.md

 # Cybersecurity Incident Response Framework

-This repository contains a project we worked on to build a **Cybersecurity Incident Response Framework**.
+This repository contains a project we worked on as a graduation project of ***Digital Egypt Pioneers Initiative (DEPI)***, it was to build a **Cybersecurity Incident Response Framework**.
 The framework is designed to guide organizations through the process of planning for, responding to, and learning from cybersecurity incidents in a structured way.

 ## What This Project Covers
 The framework focuses on: